Turner High School (Kansas): Extracurricular activities

 The Golden Bears are classified as a 5A school, which is the 2nd largest classification in Kansas according to the Kansas State High School Activities Association (KSHSAA).
 Turner High School has activities such as Football, Girls Basketball, Boys Basketball, Volleyball, Wrestling, Baseball, Softball, Girls Soccer, Boys Soccer, Bowling, Track and Field, Cross Country, and more.

 Turner also offers many academic and athletic co-curricular and extra-curricular opportunities.
 An example of this would be the Greenbush Virtual Academy, a program that provides continued learning opportunities for adult high school dropouts culminating in a Turner High School diploma.

+WNBA star Caitlin Clark and the Hy-Vee supermarket chain made an impact on the Turner High School girls' basketball team, the Lady Bears.
+To help the program, which was previously on the brink of collapse due to low player numbers, Clark surprised the team with $30,000 in funding, new apparel, and a 3-year supply of healthy snacks.
+The Lady Bears’ remarkable story of resilience and community connection was captured in a documentary and a TV commercial.
+You can view the inspiring video and see the girls' reactions to Clark's visit on the Hy-Vee YouTube Channel.